yasiryagi/helpdesk/tokenomics/README.md

 <p align="center"><img src="../img/flows.png" width="1000"></p>

 Examples of the system through the eyes of a user can be found [here](#tokenomics-examples).
+In order for community members to get a grasp of the tokenomics, a [spreadsheet](https://docs.google.com/spreadsheets/d/13Bf7VQ7-W4CEdTQ5LQQWWC7ef3qDU4qRKbnsYtgibGU/edit?usp=sharing) has been made.

 ## Token Issuance